dkpro/dkpro-jwpl/ModifyPage.md

 Configuring the _config.yml
 ---------------------------

+In the sites' root directory, edit `_config.yml` - the most important settings are under the first caption, `Site Settings`.

+In particular, the following settings must be made:

   * set the `url` without the protocol, e.g. `url: "//dkpro.github.io/dkpro-core"` to avoid mixed http/https content when the site is accessed through https.
   * leave the `baseurl` empty